-Let's consider the JORAM distribution is installed in a JORAM_HOME/ directory, whereas the kJORAM distribution is in a kJORAM_HOME/ directory.
-Both distributions have been compiled if needed, and Tomcat has been configured as explained by the installation document.
+Let's consider the JORAM distribution is installed in a JORAM\HOME/ directory, whereas the kJORAM distribution is in a kJORAM\HOME/ directory.
+Both distributions have been compiled if needed, and Tomcat has been configured.

 Applications running in a J2ME environment are able to connect and use JORAM messaging platform functionalities.
 For doing this, they use specific JORAM client libraries and resources, which are available in the JORAM CVS distribution or by downloading the kJORAM packages.